LaunchCodeEducation/java-web-development/src/chapters/orm-part1/background.rst

    Now Frank's info is safely stored in our MySQL database in the ``contactinfo`` table!

-At the most basic level, we need two components to make ORM work in our Java applications: an API and a object-relational mapper.
+At the most basic level, we need two components to make ORM work in our Java applications: an API and an object-relational mapper.
 The API will set the standards by which the **object-relational mapper** will convert between Java and MySQL.
 In the example above, the API reads through our Java code and designates a class that will be turned into a table.
 The mapper will then read through the class and create the following MySQL query to make the ``contactinfo`` table.